 Spicy Sichuan Tofu by rovyyy via Pixabay

 Visiting China as a vegetarian can be difficult but it’s certainly not impossible.
-Many cultures within China also practice strict dietary requirements and an estimated 50 million vegetarians live in the Middle Kingdom today.
+Many cultures in China also practice strict dietary requirements and an estimated 50 million vegetarians live in the Middle Kingdom today.
 Most Buddhists don’t eat meat so dining at a temple is a surefire way to find a vegetarian meal.

 With an ever-diversifying population, the number of vegetarians in the Middle Kingdom keeps on growing and equally so do the number of vegetarian and vegan eateries.
 China’s larger cities have their finger on the pulse with dining options aplenty and the countryside cuisines are often centered on freshly grown local ingredients.